georgesecen/renova-ecommerce/README.md

 - **User Authentication:**
     - Account creation and login for a personalized experience.
+    - Successful sign-up sends a confirmation email to the customer.
 - **Product Browsing:**
     - Browse and search for products.
     - View product details, including descriptions, images, and pricing.